clearpath-docs/dingo-sphinx-tutorials/doc/simulation.rst

 The next tool we will encounter is :roswiki:`rviz`.
 Although superficially similar in appearance to Gazebo, rviz has a very different purpose— unlike Gazebo, which shows the reality of the simulated world, rviz shows the robot's *perception* of its world, whether real or simulated.
-So while Gazebo won't be used with your real Jackal, rviz is used with both.
+So while Gazebo won't be used with your real Dingo, rviz is used with both.

 ..
 Note::